CovenantJunior/signature-pad/README.md

 [![GPLv3 License](https://img.shields.io/badge/License-GPL%20v3-yellow.svg)](https://opensource.org/licenses/)
 [![AGPL License](https://img.shields.io/badge/license-AGPL-blue.svg)](http://www.gnu.org/licenses/agpl-3.0)

-🖋️ An elegant and easy-to-use signature pad for all your digital signing needs! 📝

 Signature Pad is a lightweight JavaScript library for adding a signature pad functionality to your web applications.
 It provides an intuitive interface for users to draw their signatures using a mouse, touch, or stylus input.
 This documentation will guide you through the installation, usage, and customization of Signature Pad.